muguira-james/envtest/README.md

 # How to set this up?

 In the Dockerfile, the first stage, called builder, uses an alpine node image to build the React app.
+This first stage simply:

+* establishes a WORKDIR of /app
+* copy the package.json and package-lock.json into the WORKDIR
+* installs the node dependencies from the package.json file (using a silent run)
+* builds a production, minimized version of the application and places this in a directory called /app/build
+* introduce an argument "REACT_APP_IP_ADDRESS"
+* inject REACT_APP_IP_ADDRESS into the environment of the container

+The second stage of the build then creates the final container image.
+This stage:

+* starts with nginx
+* overlays a new config for nginx to use
+* copies the /app/build dir from the first stage and places it so nginx can serve it as static files.
+* open port 80 on the container
+* run nginx

 This is the Dockerfile